 - Keep your legs elevated for about 10-15 minutes every day.

-- Sleep well, a minimum of 8 hours.
+- Sleep well, at least 8 hours.

-Let us also remember that during pregnancy, prolactin is produced, a hormone that prepares the breast for breastfeeding.
-This, combined with weight gain and the compression of blood vessels due to the baby's growth, is one of the main reasons why cellulite appears during pregnancy.
+Let's also remember that during pregnancy, prolactin is produced, a hormone that prepares the breast for breastfeeding.
+This, combined with weight gain and the compression of blood vessels due to the baby's growth, is one of the main reasons cellulite appears during pregnancy.
 The only way to prevent or minimize orange peel skin during pregnancy is by taking good care of yourself.
 And this is the basic formula you need:

 - Lightweight, compact, portable, and not bulky at all.